-Director since: September 2018
+Director since: September 2018 Age: 57 Other Public Boards: 1

 Mr. Taylor has served as Chief Executive Officer of Floor & Decor Holdings, Inc. ("Floor & Decor"), a specialty retailer of hard surface flooring and related products, and as a director since December 2012, including during its 2017 IPO.
 Starting his retail career working at a Miami Home Depot store in 1983 at the age of 16, Mr. Taylor worked his way up through various operations roles to eventually serve as Executive Vice President of Operations responsible for all 2,200 Home Depot Stores; he also held the role of Executive Vice President of Merchandising and Marketing again for all stores.
 From 2006 to 2012, Mr. Taylor was Managing Director at Sun Capital Partners, during which time he served as a board member for more than 20 portfolio companies domestically and in Europe.
-Mr. Taylor also serves on the board of directors of Cooper's Hawk, a differentiated wine club and restaurant concept.
 Mr. Taylor brings to our Board of Directors experience as a senior leader and public company board member, in addition to risk oversight and retail industry knowledge, from his position as CEO of Floor & Decor and past board work, along with financial/accounting, marketing and human capital experience.